mobilepaas/gasp-android/README.md

 The Gasp! endpoint url is set in GaspReviews/res/xml/preferences.xml (android:key="gasp_endpoint_uri"): this can be reset using Android shared preferences with the Options Menu (fn-cmd-F2 with the Android emulator on a MacBook).
 The first time the GaspReviewsActivity is run, it will load the default value of gasp_endpoint_uri, but subsequent activations will use the value stored using on the device's shared preferences.
 Note that the async loader will not pick up a change in the endpoint uri until the Activity is reloaded (typically when the app is restarted).
 The GaspReviews project uses gson for JSON parsing - the jar has been added to GaspReviews/libs.

-To run the project in Eclipse ADT, git clone https://github.com/mqprichard/gasp-android.git and then Import -> Android -> Import existing Android projects from the root directory of the local repo.
-You will need to add the GaspReviews project to the Eclipse Build Path for GaspREviewsTest.
+To run the project in Eclipse ADT, use "git clone https://github.com/mqprichard/gasp-android.git" and then Import -> Android -> Import Existing Android Projects from the root directory of the local repo.
+You will need to add the GaspReviews project to the Eclipse Build Path for GaspReviewsTest.

 To run the Android JUnit tests in Jenkins, configure the Android emulator as per https://partnerdemo.ci.cloudbees.com/job/Android-dev/ and then run the following commands:

 Execute Shell:
 $JENKINS_ANDROID_HOME/tools/android update project --path GaspReviews --target "android-17" --subprojects